ryancheley/djangocon-us-2025/presentation/slides/19b-start-today-db-comment.md

 ???

-Second, add db_comment to these fields.
-Include the business context, the calculation method, and any regulatory requirements.
-This is especially important in healthcare where compliance matters.
+- add db_comment to these fields
+- business context
+- calculation method
+- any regulatory requirements